I’m sharing how to restain wood without stripping today! I use a simple product, and a simple process, to do this. Read

 Because I’m a lazy crafter. lol

 I just want to get the fun part….painting, making beautiful, etc!
 And the sanding and stripping are just not fun for me.

-Although….I do love to see that gorgeous bare wood that’s revealed after stripping and sanding.
+Although…I do love to see that gorgeous bare wood that’s revealed after stripping and sanding.
 Go figure!

 But today we are talking about how to restain without stripping.